Finding and Removing Clever Hans: Using Explanation Methods to Debug and Improve Deep Models: Conclusion

 \section{Conclusion}

 Deep Learning models have gained high practical usability by pre-training on large corpora and then reusing the learned representation for transferring to novel related data.
-A prerequisite for this practice is the availability of large corpora of rather standardized and, most importantly, representative data.
-If artifacts or biases are present in data corpora, then the representations formed are prone to inherit these flaws.
-This is clearly to be avoided, however, it requires either clean data or detection and subsequent removal of artifacts, biases \etc of data bases that would cause dysfunctional representation learning.
+A prerequisite for this practice is the availability of large sets of rather standardized and, most importantly, representative data.
+If artifacts or biases are present in data, then the representations formed are prone to inherit these flaws.
+This is clearly to be avoided, however, it requires either clean data or detection and subsequent removal of the influence of artifacts, biases \etc~of data bases that would cause dysfunctional representation learning.
+In this paper we have used techniques from \glsdesc{xai} (\eg, \gls{lrp}~\cite{bach2015pixel} and \gls{spray}~\cite{lapuschkin2019unmasking} with several meaningful extensions), and introduced the \glsdesc{clarc} framework to scalably and automatically detect, validate and alleviate \glsdesc{ch} behavior in multiple recent and large data corpora.
+While we mainly used \gls{lrp}, the proposed \gls{clarc} framework is independent of the particular \gls{xai} method. \Gls{clarc} encompasses a first simple intuition based of how artifacts may harm generalization.
+As this intuitive model is based on logistic regression, it is rather crude, but it already shows the main effects caused by artifacts: deterioration of generalization ability.
+For neural networks it may, however, still serve as a reasonable guideline and indeed our large-scale experiments on various datasets show analogous effects, that can exhibit a dramatic drop of generalization for some classes.
+Based on the \gls{clarc} model of artifactual features, we have introduced two concrete algorithms to implement the desensitization and unlearning of undesired features in a deep neural network: First, we proposed \gls{aclarc}, an approach building on strategic augmentation of the data and subsequent fine-tuning of the model in order to remove the influence of artifactual confounders from inference.
+Second with, we aim at \gls{pclarc} suppressing the the representation of an artifact as a feature to prevent its use in inference.
+While the latter approach is extremely efficient as it does not involve any training beyond the modeling of the artifact itself, the former can drive the model to adapt to a different, benign set of features.
+Both approaches can be applied on artifact representations obtained in input spaces, as well as latent space.